|MERRY CHRISTMAS WIENER, RADLEY IN NOVEMBER 2013.

 Dachshund Rescue NW near

 Spokane, Wash.
-We are back OPEN with full operation and rebuilt after our house, garage and two outbuildings fire
+We are back OPEN with full operation and rebuilt, This was after our house, garage and two

-1991.
-See page links to the left for details, links to news reports, videos and photos from that fire.
+from scratch once again.
+See page links to the left for details, links to news reports, videos and photos from that